SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 >
 > **Trigger:** A creature within distance deals damage to the predator with a melee ability.
 >
-> **Effect:** The predator uses Sedating Stinger against the target, then shifts up to 3 squares
+> **Effect:** The predator uses Sedating Stinger against the target, then shifts up to 3 squares.

 > ⭐️ **Stubborn Rage**
 >